Antonholmbergg/Masters-project/README.md

 The training was done on GPUs with 24GB VRAM so to run the code on GPUs with less memory one might have to change how the training data is loded.

+For anyone using the dl1 server at UU the best models are saved in /mnt/md0/aholmberg/best_models/.
+They are all saved in normal model format except for the classifier which has a saved model, which as the structure of the best model but separately the best model weights.
+So for the classifier first load the the model, then, load the weights onto that model.

+Under /mnt/md0/aholmberg/ there is also a data directory with all of the necessary training data and saved models from the different hyperparameter searches.
+All paths in the code point to these locations with an absolute path so if running the code on dl1, the code should work straight away.
+Otherwise these paths will need to be changed and the data will have to be generated.

 ## Ray tracing, Classification
 - If you have access to the dl1 deep learing server at Uppsala University run the code in the conda environment tf2.4
 - To generate the training data run raytracing_data.py specifying the locations for the saved data files